Pacific Saury Escabeche

 - 100 ml French dressingNote

-Store-bought or made from scratch by combining 70 ml vinegar, 140 ml olive or other vegetable oil, 1 tsp salt and as much pepper as needed.
+*Store-bought, or made from scratch (combine 70 ml vinegar, 140 ml olive or other vegetable oil, 1 tsp salt, and pepper to taste).

 - 1 onion (small)